kkibria/my_cookbook/src/topics/text-content.md

 in a useful way.
 They are transformed to html before they are rendered in a browser.

 However, wherever you will host the content, their flow is something important to understand clearly before you start.
-For instance, we can talk about github pages.
+For instance, we can talk about github pages later.

 ## html to markdown conversion